dimitri6degres/ekoz-minidacdsp/README.md

 (looking for someone to make it available for androïd…)

 ## Installation
-mount the hifiberry DAC+ DSP module on top of the raspberry pi zero install the os image on the sdcard (i.g. <a href=https://www.balena.io/etcher/>balenaEtcher</a>
+• mount the hifiberry DAC+ DSP module on top of the raspberry pi zero
+• install the os image on the sdcard (i.g. <a href=https://www.balena.io/etcher/>balenaEtcher</a>
-mount the card in the raspberry with
+• mount the card in the raspberry and boot it.